plantbreeding/BrAPI/Specification/Germplasm/README.md

 + Response 200 (application/json)
 ```
 {
+    "metadata": {
+        "datafiles": [],
+        "pagination": {
+            "currentPage": 0,
+            "pageSize": 1000,
+            "totalCount": 2,
+            "totalPages": 1
+        },
+        "status": []
+    },
     "result": {
         "data": [
             {
+                "abbreviation": "MBCR",
+                "breedingMethodDbId": "BM987",
                 "description": "Backcross to recover a specific gene.
 The coding in the genealogical table records which parent was used as the male in each cycle.
 Each entity kept separate.",
-                "abbreviation": "MBCR",
-                "name": "Male Backcross",
+                "name": "Male Backcross"
-                "breedingMethodDbId": "BM987"
             },
             {
+                "abbreviation": "DSP",
+                "breedingMethodDbId": "BM324",
                 "description": "Derivation through selection of a single plant, inflorescence, fruit or seed from a population",
-                "abbreviation": "DSP",
-                "name": "Single plant selection",
+                "name": "Single plant selection"
-                "breedingMethodDbId": "BM324"
             }
         ]
-    },
-    "metadata": {
-        "pagination": {
-            "pageSize": 1000,
-            "currentPage": 0,
-            "totalPages": 1,
-            "totalCount": 2
-        },
-        "status": [],
-        "datafiles": []
     }
 }
 ```